pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

   * **Repairable:** if a circuit encodes a bias or persistent error, we can patch it without retraining the whole model <d-cite key="wu2024continual"></d-cite>.
   * **Composable:** robust modules can be reused across tasks or even modalities—for example, reusing a math circuit for text and vision.
 This aligns with ideas in model merging and adapters <d-cite key="zhou-etal-2025-mergeme,hu2022lora"></d-cite>, but with a more interpretable notion of what is being combined.

-#### Structured Reasoning Controllers
+**Structured Reasoning Controllers**.
 To make these modules work together, we need internal controllers that play a role analogous to the planner at the system level.
 A *structured reasoning controller* would guide the flow of information between modules, enforcing **process over output** <d-cite key="lightman2023lets,uesato2022solving"></d-cite>.

 Instead of letting information diffuse across all layers, the controller would explicitly route data from a perception module (to bind entities) to a logic module (to infer relationships), and only then to a language module (to verbalize the conclusion) <d-cite key="andreas2016neural,hou2024vision"></d-cite>.
 This reduces the temptation to rely on shortcuts or label priors and aligns the model's internal computation with the stepwise structure of the task.